planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 {:toc}

 ---
+## Overview
+1. Name: pick a good evocative handle.
+2. Appearance: describe how they look when introduced.
+3. Attributes: set their power in the narrative and system.
+- CALLING: primary occupation or expertise.
+- FRAME: physical presence, strength and stamina.
+- MOTIVE: mental focus, wits and willpower.
+- NATURE: martial and social savvy
+- POISE: agility and reflexes.
+4. Resources: decide starting wealth level and choose gear.
+5. Mettle: morale and stamina, equal to CALLING + MOTIVE.

 ## Step 1: Name

 This can be a tough choice unless you have a Dickensian knack for clever names.
 A solid idea is to go with something audacious and easy to pronounce.
 This also helps others at your table remember it.
 If you get stuck, come back to it later.
 There is space at the end for pronouns to reflect sex and/or gender.